Ci-TJ/ZHMolGraph_gkfold/README.md

 2_RPI7317_result_validation.ipynb: We execute a five-fold cross-validation on benchmark dataset RPI7317.

-### Testing ZHMolRPGraph on the unseen nodes dataset NPInter5
+### Testing ZHMolRPGraph on the unknown nodes dataset TheNovel
 3_TheNovel_unknown_dataset_validation.ipynb: We conduct testing on the unseen nodes dataset NPInter5 using the trained models generated from the five-fold cross-validation on the benchmark dataset NPInter2.

+### Predict the binding probability between a pair of given RNA and protein sequence
+python predict_RPI.py -r example/RNA_seq.fasta -p example/protein_seq.fasta -j test -o example/Result

 # Contact